 Should I use WP Engine to host my WordPress site?

-Every hosting company seems to have an ace up their sleeve, it is just that most times, it doesn't work for everyone.
-WP Engine is one of the most popular managed WordPress hosting providers, but at $25-$30/month for the basic plan, it's significantly more expensive than shared hosting.
-Is it worth it?
+TL;DR: Every hosting company seems to have an ace up their sleeve, it is just that most times, it doesn't work for everyone.
+Let's look at WP Engine and whether it's worth the premium price.

 What WP Engine Does Well